Non-Cooperative Rational Interactive Proofs: Lower Bounds: ncRIP Protocols with Utility Gap

-Here we argue correctness of our protocols at a high level; see~\secref{omittedproofs} for full proofs.

-\pparagraph{Constant-gap ncRIP protocol for $\sf{NEXP}$} The ncRIP protocol for any language in~$\sf{NEXP}$ is in~\figref{nexp-ncrip-protocol}.\footnote{It is also possible to give a scoring-rule based ncRIP protocol for $\sf{NEXP}$, similar to MRIP~\cite{ChenMcSi16}.
-However, such a protocol has an exponential utility gap and is subsumed by our simulation of MRIP in~\figref{mrip-to-ncrip}.} While the protocol is simple and uses the 2-prover 1-round MIP for $\sf{NEXP}$~\cite{feige1992two} as a blackbox, in the analysis we have to open up the black-box.
+\paragraph*{A constant-gap ncRIP protocol for {\boldmath $\sf{NEXP}$}} The ncRIP protocol for any language in~$\sf{NEXP}$ is in~\figref{nexp-ncrip-protocol}.
+The protocol uses the 2-prover 1-round MIP for $\sf{NEXP}$~\cite{feige1992two} as a blackbox.\footnote{It is also possible to give a scoring-rule based ncRIP protocol for $\sf{NEXP}$, similar to MRIP~\cite{ChenMcSi16}.
+However, such a protocol has an exponential utility gap.} The protocol in~\figref{nexp-ncrip-protocol} essentially forces the non-cooperative provers to coordinate by giving them identical payments.
+As a result, it is almost identical to the MRIP protocol for $\sf{NEXP}$~\cite{ChenMcSi16}.

+While the payment scheme is simple, in the analysis we have to open up the black-box MIP.
 In particular, if $P_1$ sends $c=0$ in round~\ref{step:answer}, all the information sets of $P_1$ and $P_2$ in round~\ref{simple-3} become unreachable.
-To show that a SSE exists, we need to show that the provers have a best response at these unreachable sets, which is argued based on the messages exchanged in the MIP procotol.
+To show that an SSE exists, we show that the provers have a best response at these unreachable sets, which is argued based on the messages exchanged in the MIP protocol.

-This protocol is a good example to highlight the differences between ncRIP and MRIP protocols---the ncRIP protocol appears almost identical to the MRIP protocol for $\sf{NEXP}$~\cite{ChenMcSi16}.
-However, the analyses are significantly different---the correctness of the MRIP protocol follows almost immediately from that of the blackbox MIP protocol, while in the case of ncRIP we have to prove that the protocol meets all the conditions of dominant SSE.

 \begin{lemma}\lemlabel{nexp-const} \lemlabel{nexp-mip} Any language $L \in \sf{NEXP}$ has a 2-prover 3-round $6/5$-gap ncRIP protocol. \end{lemma}